- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 My financial standing means I cant service my existing interest only mortgage and I need to make some home improvements, can a retirement interest only mortgage broker help me?

-Yes, a retirement interest only mortgage broker can help you if your financial standing means you cannot service your existing interest only mortgage and need to make some home improvements.
-They may be able to provide you with advice and assistance on the best option for you depending on your individual needs, such as switching to a different type of mortgage or taking out an equity release scheme.
-It is important to note that such loans should always be taken out in consultation with a qualified professional who can assess all your individual needs and provide appropriate advice.
+Yes, a retirement interest-only mortgage broker can help you if your financial standing means you cannot service your existing interest-only mortgage and need to make some home improvements.
+They may be able to provide you with advice and assistance on the best option for you, depending on your individual needs, such as switching to a different type of mortgage or taking out an equity release scheme.
+It is important to note that such loans should always be taken out in consultation with a qualified professional who can assess your needs and provide appropriate advice.

 Challenging to finance home variants include properties with land in addition to the domestic grounds up to a maximum property size of five acres, where the land is for everyday domestic use, properties with flying or creeping freehold, which comprises 15% or less of the total floor area, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties that have solar farms or a large number of wind turbines on the land and properties in coastal areas that may be affected by erosion.